chef-boneyard/chef-rfc/rfc047-release-process.md

 BUILD: Automatically when a build is started in the build system.

-Changes that require the MINOR version number to be increased may be included in a release that increases the MAJOR and allow the MINOR to be reset to zero.
-That is, new features that do not exist in version 1.1.0 may be released in 2.0.0 without any intermediary releases.

 ### Releasing

 #### Release Candidates

 Official releases are made by promoting builds from the current channel to the stable channel.
-We no longer use the addition of a two-part alphanumeric suffix to describe prereleases.
+We no longer use the addition of a two-part alphanumeric suffix (e.g. X.Y.Z.rc.0) to describe prereleases.
 The stability of a build is now indicated by the release channel, e.g. current or stable, that the build is available from.

 An announcement should be made to the Chef mailing list at least three business days prior to the release of a build with an increase of either the MAJOR or MINOR versions over the last release.